Business-improvement.eu

 Goldratt published more then ten books.
 Another important one is “The Critical Chain” (1997), which is about the application of TOC to project management.
 The book “Necessary But Not Sufficient” (2001) is about the use of ERP-software: That is necessary, but you should in addition apply the TOC within the whole supply chain.

 The successive book titles demonstrate the expansion of the Theory of Constraints from production to marketing and project management, and finally to supply chains and even human behavior.
 In one of his latest books, “The Choice” (2008), Goldratt explains that sometimes even we ourselves can be the bottleneck, because there are several mind-blocking things which prevent us to find ground breaking business opportunities!
 The “Viable Vision” offer, mentioned earlier, also demonstrates the expanded reach of the TOC.
-After all, the aim of a Viable Vision project is to improve not only processes within an isolated company, but also the relation with the suppliers and customers.
+After all, the aim of a Viable Vision project is to improve not only processes within an isolated company, but also in relation with the suppliers and customers.

-Patrick Hoefsmit1 is managing director of Goldratt Consulting Europe.
-'TOC-implementations are often done to locally, for example within one department’, he says.
-‘Therefore we have developed the Viable Vision Offer, to encourage companies to bring the TOC to a higher level.
-What we see, is that relieving a bottleneck in a production chain is often their final step.
+The Viable Vision offer was among others meant to stimulate companies to bring their TOC-applications to an higher level.
+Often, relieving a bottleneck in a production chain is their final step.
 After that, you should however continue with the constraint which is then limiting your profit the most.
-And that bottleneck could not only be a machine, but also your marketing strategy or even the way you replenish your distributors.’
+And that bottleneck cannot only be a machine, but also your marketing strategy or even the way you replenish your distributors.Thanks to the better logistics due to the TOC, it becomes for example possible to switch to just-in-time delivery or vendor-managed inventory.

 Lean manufacturing

 TOC principles are very widely applied, but often under the umbrella of another improvement method like Lean or Six Sigma.
-The number of companies that use the TOC as their leading strategy, as compared to for example Lean, is rather small.
+The number of companies that use the TOC as their leading strategy, as compared to for example Lean, is relatively small.

-'Lean has a number of similarities with the TOC, like reducing inventories and just-in-time production’, Van der Zeeuw reacts.
-‘An important difference is however, that the TOC has more focus.
-It concentrates on the things which deliver most benefit after improvement.’
+Lean has a number of similarities with the TOC, like reducing inventories and just-in-time production, and has even common roots.
+An important difference is however, that the TOC adds focus.
+It helps you to concentrate on the things that deliver most benefit after improvement.

 Case Fleetguard Filters